CircuitSetup/Expandable-6-Channel-ESP32-Energy-Meter/README.md

 **Always inset the ESP32 with the 3V3 pin in the upper left of the meter**.
 The bottom pins are used to connect the voltage signal (from the power plug) to add-on boards.
 If the ESP32 is inserted into the bottom pins it will more than likely short the ESP32.

 #### **Communicating with the ESP32**
 The Expandable 6 Channel ESP32 Energy Meter uses SPI to communicate with the ESP32.
+Each board uses 2 CS pins.

 The main board uses the following SPI pins:
 * CLK - 18
 * MISO - 19
-* MODI - 23
+* MOSI - 23
 * CS1 - 5 (CT1-CT3 & Voltage 1)
 * CS2 - 4 (CT4-CT6 & Voltage 2)